 While the company also carved out a dividend of approximately $14 million, it looks like public markets investors won’t be seeing it.
 The FinTech company announced this morning that it had received all required regulatory approvals for its $6.3-billion USD go-private deal with American private equity firm Advent International.
 Nuvei said that, subject to the remaining closing conditions, it expects the deal to be completed on Friday.
 The dividend was going to be dispersed to investors if the transaction did not close before Nov.
 26, 2024.

-Once the transaction is completed, Nuvei shares will be delisted from the Toronto Stock Exchange and the Nasdaq, and the company will cease being a reporting issuer under Canadian securities laws.
+With the transaction completed, Nuvei shares were delisted from the Toronto Stock Exchange on Nov.
+18, with plans to delist from the Nasdaq on Nov.
+25, as the company ceases to be a reporting issuer under Canadian securities laws.

 As part of this deal, which Advent and Nuvei agreed to in April, Nuvei will remain headquartered in Montréal and its founder, Philip Fayer, will continue leading the company as chair and CEO alongside its existing leadership team.